nicholaschiasson/ngx_upstream_jdomain/README.md

 Syntax: jdomain <domain-name> [port=80] [max_ips=4] [interval=1] [strict]
 Context: upstream
 Attributes:
 	port:           Backend's listening port.
 (Default: 80)
 	max_ips:        IP buffer size.
 Maximum number of resolved IPs to cache.
 (Default: 4)
 	interval:       How many seconds to resolve domain name.
 (Default: 1)
 	ipver:          Only addresses of family IPv4 or IPv6 will be used if defined  (Default: 0)
+	ignore_failure: Allow nginx to start even if resolution fails (1 to enable)    (Default: 0)
 	strict:         Require the DNS resolution to succeed and return addresses, otherwise marks the underlying server and peers as down and forces use of other servers in the upstream block if there are any present.
 A failed resolution can be a timeout, DNS server failure, connection refusals, response with no addresses, etc.
 ```

 See https://www.nginx.com/resources/wiki/modules/domain_resolve/ for details.